27m/nftlistmaker/README.md

 This program will eventually auto-update / replace your tradebot config's previous NFT list.

+## Discord

+Apex Services (Tradebot Configs) - https://discord.gg/ERUYUCZfWJ

+## Disclaimer

+I am not responsible for your use of the Rolimon's API.
+This program should not be used to spam / abuse the API and I thank Rolimon for offering this API.

 ## Credits

 + marshall#4949 - development
 + icK#7461 - giving me details on rolimon's api
 + Egg#7087 - concept

-## Disclaimer

-I am not responsible for your use of the Rolimon's API.
-This program should not be used to spam / abuse the API and I thank Rolimon for offering this API as a resource.

-## Discord

-Apex Services (Tradebot Configs) - https://discord.gg/ERUYUCZfWJ